mitchross/API-Health-Check-Utility/README.md

 Is there tools that do this already?
 Yes.
 Was there much better ways to tackle this problem?
 Yes.

 I love to program and this was a fun exercise.
+The code let me debug a bit more and read some of the network exception messages, such as SSL handshake errors.
+You can print this out in the utility if you want.

+##Using the Tool

+I used Postman to export the Restful call as "code" in Postman.
+Look in the code for "//Taken from Postman -> Code -> NodeJS".
+Replace that body of code with your own API call you want to test.
+I stripped out the info I was using to test for obvious reasons.

 ## Sample Output